restarone/violet_rails/README.md

 - 🦾 Automation
 - 🤝 Collaboration

-So you can have your marketing site hosted on `www.mywebsite.com`, while recieving support requests under `support@mywebsite.com` and building the Next Big Thing®️™️ at `app.mywebsite.com`-- all powered by Violet Rails.
+So you can have your marketing site hosted on `www.mywebsite.com`, while receiving support requests under `support@mywebsite.com` and building the Next Big Thing®️™️ at `app.mywebsite.com`-- all powered by Violet Rails.

 Feel the power & productivity of the Majestic Monolith! 🐘